-Vehicles using a disabled blue badge to park are able to use on-street pay and display bays free of charge, provided that their vehicle fits wholly within one marked space.
-If your vehicle does not fit entirely within a marked bay, then you must seek alternative parking suitable to your size/type of vehicle.
+Vehicles using a disabled blue badge to park can use on-street pay and display bays free of charge provided that their vehicle fits wholly within one marked space.
+If your vehicle does not fit entirely within a marked bay, then you must find alternative parking suitable to your size/type of vehicle.
 Blue badge users are also able to stay at the location for an unlimited amount of time.
-There are also designated disabled bays in a considerable number of pay and display areas.
+There are also designated disabled bays in many of the pay and display areas.

-If there are parking restrictions outside of a property you are moving in to or out of, please contact Parking Services on 01803 207417 to inform us that this is happening.
+If there are parking restrictions outside of a property you are moving in to or out of, please contact Parking Services on 01803 207417 to tell us that this is happening.
 Removals vehicles are able to park free of charge in on street pay and display bays for the duration of the move, however we must be given prior notice to the move date.
-Failure to inform us may result in the issue of a Penalty Charge Notice.
+If you do not then you may be given a parking ticket (Penalty Charge Notice).

-Goods vehicles used by scaffolders when erecting scaffold or flat roofers using hot tar can park free of charge in on street pay and display bays for the duration of works being carried out, however prior notice must be given to us.
-Failure to inform us may result in the issue of a Penalty Charge Notice.
+Goods vehicles used by scaffolders when erecting scaffold or flat roofers using hot tar can park free of charge in on street pay and display bays for the duration of works being carried out, but you must give us prior notice.
+If you do not then you may be given a parking ticket (Penalty Charge Notice).

 Loading and unloading within on street pay and display bays is not permitted free of charge.
 A parking dispensation notice is available for goods vehicles and large deliveries.
 Private and non goods vehicles must purchase a ticket from the pay and display machines adjacent to the on street bay.
 Alternatively private and non goods vehicles can use double yellow lines or a loading bay to load or unload without making payment.

 Dispensations are available for vehicles to park in on street pay and display bays, as at other on street restrictions.

 Frequently Asked Questions

 We are faced with commonly asked questions from the public regarding on street parking and we have a series of FAQ's dedicated to helping solve any queries you may have.